Check other networks

 Vodafone 5G cities and towns

-Vodafone 5G coverage has already grown since launch and the service is now available in 15 UK towns and cities - these are: Birkenhead, Birmingham, Bolton, Bristol, Cardiff, Gatwick, Glasgow, Lancaster, Liverpool, London, Manchester, Newbury, Plymouth, Stoke-on-Trent and Wolverhampton.
+Vodafone 5G coverage has already grown since launch and the service is now available in 37 UK towns and cities, with more to follow imminently.

-Vodafone says it will be rolling out 5G in Blackpool, Bournemouth, Guildford, Portsmouth, Reading, Southampton and Warrington before the end of this year, but expect the rollout to come to even more areas by the start of 2020.
-Gatwick Airport has also now been 5G-enabled with Vodafone.
+Vodafone says it will be rolling out 5G in Blackpool, Bournemouth, Guildford, Portsmouth, Reading and Southampton next.
+Gatwick Airport has also now been 5G-enabled with Vodafone 5G.

 You can see if Vodafone 5G is available in your area using the network using its network status checker.